ICarryTheDustOfAJourney/Autosave-Render/readme.md

       It can contain a history of the project or longer annotations.
       ---

-   The first section contains common infos about the Blender version and paramters used.
+   The first section contains general infos about the Blender version and paramters used.

    The 2nd section contains the metadata note entered under Output Properties -> Metadata, if any.

    The 3rd section is the content of a document named "readme" from Blender's built-in texteditor, if a text with this name exists.
 It can contain information concerning this project, its history, keywords etc.

 - optionally enter a short note to be appended to the new directory's name.
-Free shorthand reminder like "evee only", "applied" or "!" when used in production etc. Use only characters allowed in your filesystem (Windows: no ":&lt;&gt;" etc).
+Free shorthand reminder like "eevee only", "applied" or "!" when used in production etc. Use only characters allowed in your filesystem (Windows: no ":&lt;&gt;" etc).

-  This leads to folder names like "211007-145010-with geometry nodes, final version", intended as a quick hint when revisiting the folder after a while
+  This leads to folder names like "211007-145010-with geometry nodes, final version", intended as a quick reminder when revisiting the folder after a while

 - finally start the renderprocess hitting &lt;F12> and browse the new subdirectory